IMARC

 5. The Englishmen's Hebrew and Chaldee Concordance of the Old Testament.
 The Englishmen's Greek Concordance of the New Testament.
 These volumes are both available keyed to Strong's

-6. Bible Dictionaries The International Standard Bible Encyclopedia, 4 vols.
+The International Standard Bible Encyclopedia, 4 vols.
 J.D.
 Douglas, The New Bible Dictionary.
-Merrill Tenney, The Zondervan Pictorial Encyclopedia of the Bible, 5 vols.
+Merrill Tenney, The Zondervan Pictorial Encyclopedia of the

 7. Works on Archaeology, Geography, History a Bible atlas books on manners and customs Alfred Edersheim, Josephus, Eusebius